 A flashback on a season seven episode showed Hal bald and next to a chemistry set after Malcolm (as a child) blew up the kitchen.
 Gee, Hal shown as a bald man next to a highly-dangerous chemistry set.
 Where have I seen that before?

-Other Malcolm in the Middle moments that are now funny due to Bryan Cranston going from playing Bumbling Dad Hal to cancer-stricken chemistry teacher-cum-meth maker Walt White: one episode had Hal worried that he may be have cancer and tries to keep it a secret from the family, and another episode where Hal is busted on drug-dealing charges after Reese falls for a young narc.
+Other Malcolm in the Middle moments that are now funny due to Bryan Cranston going from playing Bumbling Dad Hal to morally gray, cancer-stricken chemistry teacher-cum-meth maker Walt White: one episode had Hal worried that he may be have cancer and tries to keep it a secret from the family, and another episode where Hal is busted on drug-dealing charges after Reese falls for a young narc.

 In the 2006 Nickelodeon Kids' Choice Awards, which aired on April Fools' Day, they joked that president George W. Bush was going to be the host the pre-show special.
 Six years later, president Barack Obama's wide Michelle did appear on the 2012 Kids' Choice Awards to promote The Big Help.